Richard H. Clarke: Marriage and family

 In 1877 he married Helen Gaines Foot, a native of Mobile.
-Her father, C. K. Foot, was a native of Vermont, and a descendant of Nathaniel Foot, one of the early settlers of Wethersfield, Connecticut.
+Her father, C. K. Foot, was a native of Vermont, and a descendant of Nathaniel Foote, one of the early settlers of Wethersfield, Connecticut.
 Her mother was Sarah Lyons, of Mobile, of the distinguished Pendleton and Gaines families.
 His wife spent her early years in Mobile, but she later attended school in New York City.

 Their daughters, Helen Gaines and Mary Morris Clarke, resembled their mother in face and manner.

 Later political career

 Clarke was elected as a Democrat from Alabama's 1st congressional district to the Fifty-first and to the three succeeding Congresses (March 4, 1889 – March 3, 1897).
 He was not a candidate for renomination, as he ran in 1896 for governor.
 He was not successful.

 Clarke resumed the practice of law in Mobile.
 He was elected to the State House of Representatives in 1900 and 1901.

 He died in St. Louis, Missouri, on September 26, 1906.
 His body was returned to Mobile, where he was buried in Magnolia Cemetery.